MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-resources.md

 ## Upgrade

-We distribute our updates via Microsoft Auto Update.
+We distribute our updates via Microsoft Auto Update (MAU).
 You can check for MAU settings in main application's menu (Help => Check For Product Updates...):

     ![MAU screenshot](images/MDATP_34_MAU.png)